smartavionics/RawMouse/README.md

 1.1.1 - added menu option to flip the axes (based on code contributed by https://github.com/jedikalimero).
 Flip state is saved for future sessions.

+1.2.0 - centreobj now uses the centre of the combined bounding box of all objects if none are selected + add support for Python 3.10.

 ---